dcherian/tidy-xarray/intro.md

 ### Tidy data principles for tabular datasets

-Wickham defines 3 core principles of tidy data for tabular principles.
+Wickham defines three core principles of tidy data for tabular principles.
 They are:

 1. Each variable forms an observation
 2. Each observation forms a row
 3. Each type of observational unit forms a table

-**Our goal is to imagine what 'tidy data' would look like for gridded datasets**
+## We want to imagine what 'tidy data' could look like for gridded datasets

-## Common use-case: individual observations to a x-y-time datacube
+### Common use-case: Manipulating individual observations to an x-y-time datacube

 Data downloaded or accessed from DAACs and other providers is often (for good reason) separated into temporal observations or spatial subsets.
 This minimizes the services that must be provided for different datasets and allows the user to access just the material that they need.
 However, most workflows will involve some sort of spatial and/or temporal investigation of an observable, which will usually require the analyst to arrange individual files into spatial mosaics and/or temporal cubes.
 In addition to being a source of duplicated effort and work, these steps also introduce decision-points that can be stumbling blocks for newer users.
 We hope a tidy framework for xarray will streamline the process of preparing data for analysis by providing specific expectations of what 'tidied' datasets look like as well as common patterns and tools to use to arrive at a tidy state.